mpvano/radiohat2/README.md

 	<li>On board analog regulators to provide cleaner power from an optional external source</li>
 </ol>

 These devices are wired together in the usual way needed for HF radio operation with DSP provided by the Raspberry Pi.
 For typical operation as a radio transceiver you still need to provide a power amplifier with output filters and a transmit/receive switching mechanism.
-The usual output low pass filters are adequate for most uses as input filters for the receiver if the t/r switching is done in such a way that they remain inline with the receiver.
+The usual output low pass filters are adequate for most uses as input filters for the receiver if the T/R switching is done in such a way that they remain inline with the receiver.

 Note that the real time clock option and Codec Line input output connection points that were present in Radiohat 1 have been removed.
-The Radiohat 1 board remains software compatible with this board, however and although it is no longer under development it remains a viable option for those needing a true "hat" for the pi, or requiring a real time clock.
+The Radiohat 1 board whose Kicad Folder is still in the repository remains software compatible with this board and although it is no longer under development it remains a viable option for those needing a true "hat" for the pi, or requiring a real time clock.

+There are two different Kicad folders available for RadioHat 2 - they differ primarily in that the one named "radiohat2_QFP32" is compatible with older 32 pin versions of the codec chip instead of the current 20 pin part.
+They will eventually be merged into a single version.

 ### Fabrication of boards
+RadioHat2 is open sourced hardware licensed via an MIT license and the Gerber files, preliminary BOM and some draft documentation are all part of the project.

-Although a small production run was completed to provide a few boards for use by software developers, there is currently no way to obtain boards other than fabricating them yourself.
+Although a small production run was completed to provide a few boards for use by software developers, there is currently no way to obtain boards other than ordering them from a board manufacturer yourself - this is easy and inexpensive to do and the needed Gerber files are in this repository.

-The RadioHat2 is open sourced hardware licensed via an MIT license and the Gerber files, preliminary BOM and some draft documentation are all part of the project.
-The Kicad files for the layout will be part of a later release once they have been edited for clarity.

 Note that this board is very compact and built with QFPn and 0603 components.
 It's not very practical to attempt assembly by hand.
-The boards need to be reflow soldered after the components are installed with the help of a front side solder paste screen.
+The board is intended to be reflow soldered after the components are placed on pads with the help of a front side solder paste screen.

 ### Software
 The provided software is a collection of example and test programs that demonstrate operation of the board and allow testing and troubleshooting of it.
 They are only intended as a starting point for more serious software development.
-Experimental support is provided for use with the popular "Quisk" Transceiver software as well.
+Experimental support is also provided for use with the popular "Quisk" Transceiver software as well.

 This repository is newly setup and is still being tested.
 There may be some issues with missing files, etc. They are being addressed as quickly as possible.